chetan/sewer/README.md

 ### Not Quite a Flume Replacement

 While Sewer uses the same source/sink pattern under the hood, it is not designed to be a drop-in Flume replacement.
-Flume was designed to be extremely flexible whereas Sewer has been heavily tuned and tested for a single scenario: writing pixels to hdfs.
-It may be possible to read/write events from/to different systems, however these modes are generally not natively supported (even if the code exists internally :).
+There is currently no master/server implementation for centrally controlling Sewer nodes, nor is there support for multiple flows or on-the-fly reconfiguration of nodes.
+Reconfiguration requires modifying the config file and bouncing the Sewer process.

-And while the code is fairly modular and flexible, there is currently no "Master" server to centrally command and control your nodes; instead, each node is locally configured via a simple properties file.
-Thus, if you want to reconfigure a node, you must start and stop the Sewer process.
+That said, while Sewer was built for pixel serving, it should be relatively trivial to add more sources and sinks and build some of this extra functionality if so desired.
+In fact, there is already a basic IPC implementation modeled after Hadoop that is currently unused.